Leokies/Boat/README.md

 ### Establish metrics:
 -Investigation if there is a correlation between the price and boat length, boat width , year of construction?

--Which countries have a large percentage of boats in my budget and my boat length?
+-Which countries have the most boats whith a suitble price and budget boat length?

 ## Prepare phase:
 We Download the boat_sales dataset from Kaggle and import it to SQL.